2018 Annual Report

 Special Services Division: The SPECIAL SERVICES DIVISION, commanded by Captain Daniel Gimler, handles judicial matters, ensures the security of the Charles County Courthouse, and maintains the Agency’s fleet, supply stock, and property inventory.

 The Judicial Services Section, commanded by Lt.
 Jason Carlson, serves arrest warrants, civil papers, and other legal documents; addresses child support and domestic violence problems; and provides Courthouse security services.
+In 2018, the Judicial Services section served 8,180 summons, 1,623 warrants, 3,865 evictions, and 681 peace orders.

 Planning and Accreditation, directed by Deputy Director Danny Johnson, writes and maintains the policy contained in the CCSO’s Administrative and Operational Manual and ensures the CCSO maintains its internationally recognized accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA).

 The Media Relations Office coordinates the distribution of information about police investigations, crime prevention, and CCSO events to the news media and public.
 The office issues regular press releases; manages the content of the CCSO’s website; produces the Annual Report, an internal newsletter, advertisements, brochures, posters, and fliers; and manages the CCSO’s social media accounts.
+At the end of 2018, the CCSO reached approximately 60,000 people through Facebook, Twitter, Instagram, and Nextdoor.

 Local clergymen offer guidance and inspiration to CCSO personnel and the public through Chaplain Services.
 Chaplains minister to CCSO personnel in times of personal need or strife and provide comfort to those who are injured or afflicted.
 They accompany officers who must notify families of the death of a loved one and would assist in notifying the family of an officer who was seriously injured or slain.
 Chaplains also provide invocations and benedictions at CCSO ceremonies.